Pennsylvania Interscholastic Athletic Association: Sports

-School classifications
+Classifications

 Every two years, the PIAA divides the member schools into two to six different classifications for each sport, depending on the number of male or female students enrolled in each school.

 The number of statewide member schools participating in a particular sport will determine how many different classifications there will be.
 For example, boys' volleyball, the sport with the smallest number of participating schools, only has a AA or AAA classification.
 By comparison, boys' basketball, which has the largest number of participating schools, has A, AA, AAA, AAAA, AAAAA, AAAAAA classifications.

 The number of A's signify how large or small the school is; Class A is the smallest classification while AAAAAA is the largest.
 The PIAA tries to place an equal number of schools in each classification.

 Football enrollment requirements

-School Classifications for Football
+Classifications for Football

 Because the PIAA determines classifications separately for each gender in each sport, it is possible that a coeducational school may find its boys' and girls' teams in different classes in the same sport.
 Smaller schools can choose to compete at a higher classification—possible reasons are to maintain existing rivalries, or in rare cases to place their boys' and girls' teams in the same class—but larger schools can not choose to compete at a lower classification level.
 For purposes of all-star games and awards, the A and AA classes are referred to as small schools, AAA and AAAA are referred to as mid-sized schools, while AAAAA and AAAAAA referred as large schools.
 In 2016, there was a change, splitting the football tournament into six classifications, instead of the previous four.
 The PIAA made the decision to expand to six classes in Football, as well as Boys and Girls basketball, baseball and softball.
 Increasing to four classes is Boys and Girls Soccer, Girls volleyball.
 Field Hockey is expanded to three classes, and Boys and Girls Lacrosse to two.
 Football started using these classes with the 2016 season.